nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1060/README.md

 In order to build the Project CHIP example, we recommend using a Linux distribution (the demo-application was compiled on Ubuntu 20.04).

+- Follow instruction in [BUILDING.md](../../../../../docs/guides/BUILDING.md) to setup the environement to be able to build Matter

--   Download the NXP MCUXpresso git SDK 2.13.0 and associated middleware from GitHub using the west tool.
+-   Download the NXP MCUXpresso git SDK and associated middleware from GitHub using the west tool.

 ```
 user@ubuntu:~/Desktop/git/connectedhomeip$ source ./scripts/activate.sh